The-Marcy-Lab-School/6-0-0-nodes-and-linked-lists/README.md

 * Maintaining information
 * Retrieving information

-Up to this point one of the main data structure we have been working with are arrays.
+Up to this point, one of the main data structures we have been working with has been arrays.

 ![Visual Representation of an array in memory](https://media.geeksforgeeks.org/wp-content/uploads/array-2.png)

-But what if we have a data structure that we know how it inputs, processes, maintains, and gets data, but we don't know how we are going to implement?
+But what if we have a data structure that we know how it inputs, processes, maintains, and gets data, but we don't know how we are going to implement it?

 ### ADT